kolbasa/cordova-plugin-apkupdater/README.md

 If you have any problems or suggestions, just [write to me](https://github.com/kolbasa/cordova-plugin-apkupdater/issues) .
 I actively maintain the plugin and will take care of it.
+Here is my current [TODO](https://github.com/kolbasa/cordova-plugin-apkupdater/projects/9) list.

 ## Plugin requirements